Devisrisamidurai/Devops/cm7tc6nsc000e09l2bjlmbpvw.md

 ### Kubernetes API

-K8s is powered by an incredible <mark>REST </mark> (Representational State Transfer) API!
+K8s is powered by an incredible **REST** (Representational State Transfer) API!
 The API server is a key component.
 Every move you make in K8s, whether it's creating pods or keeping an eye on services, is an API interaction.
 It's the heart and soul of the platform, offering a seamless interface for managing and engaging with Kubernetes resources.
 The K8s API is enormous, with hundreds of endpoints and concepts to explore.
 It's way more than just a collection of HTTP endpoints!

 The API server is a crucial part of the K8s control plane that reveals the K8s API, acting as the control plane's frontend.
 The main implementation of the Kubernetes API server is kube-apiserver.